fstarnaud/ozp-documentation-wiki/Dev-Process.md

 * * * Do you have any roadblocks or need assistance from another team member?
 * Demonstrations - After ever iteration product teams should demonstrate completed features

+### Communication
-### Daily Leads Telecon - 8:15
-Someone from each product team should call into this meeting daily
+* Daily Leads Telecon - 8:15 - Someone from each product team should call into this meeting daily
+* Use Slack to talk daily